A Brief Sanskrit Glossary

 Pranava: A title of Om, meaning “Life-ness” or “Life-Giver.”
 Om is the expression or controller of prana–the life force within the individual being and the cosmos.

 Pranayama: Control of the subtle life forces, often by means of special modes of breathing.
 Therefore breath control or breathing exercises are usually mistaken for pranayama.
+It also means the refining (making subtle) of the breath, and its lengthening through spontaneous slowing down of the respiratory rate.

 Prapancha: The world; appearance of the world.